tardate/LittleArduinoProjects/BoldportClub/3x7/PomodoroTimer/README.md

 There's a few things I'd like to do here:

 * the 3x7 will display minutes in two digits, and tenths of minutes on the 3rd digit
-* the pomodoro countdown will run from at most 95 minutes, but default to start with 55 minutes (my preferred time block)
+* the pomodoro countdown will run from at most 95 minutes, but default to start at 55 minutes (my preferred time block)
-* the Arduino must measure reasonable accurate time for the countdown (but I'm not going to be upset if it is a little off (less than a minute)
+* the Arduino must measure reasonably accurate time for the countdown, but I'm not going to be upset if it is a little off (less than a minute)
-* before starting the count, two buttons can be used to increase or decrease the countdown, in increments of 5 minutes
+* before starting the count, two buttons can be used to increase or decrease the countdown respectively, in increments of 5 minutes
 * when the countdown has completed, the unit will flash for a period of time
     - a button press will reset the app for another countdown
     - if no input, go to sleep